pavanvattikala/FoodEase/README.md

 -   **Waiter & Biller Roles**: Dedicated, permission-based dashboards for waiters and billers, including a mobile-friendly view for waiters to place orders remotely.
 -   **Admin Dashboard**: Centralized control panel to manage menus, categories, tables, users, and overall restaurant configuration.
 -   **Flexible Setup**: Supports both **MySQL** and **SQLite** databases and includes options for demo or production-ready data seeding.
+-   **One-Click Server Start**: Includes helper scripts for Windows users to create a desktop shortcut and launch the server with a single click, automatically detecting the correct network IP.

 ---